swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/introduction.md

 ## Environment

 This guide has been written with :simple-apple: macOS and :simple-linux: Linux operating systems in mind.
-If you use :simple-windows: Windows, you might encounter issues.
+If you use :fontawesome-brands-windows: Windows, you might encounter issues.
 Please use the
 [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/) (WSL 2) for optimal results.